szabgab/perlmaven.com/sites/en/pages/set-http-headers-with-www-mechanize.md

 Finally we got to the code that changes the header of the request.

-It is basically the same code as we had earlier, but now we called the <b>add_header</b> method twice with key-value pairs.
+It is basically the same code as we had earlier, but now we called the **add_header** method twice with key-value pairs.

 {% include file="examples/set_headers_mechanize.pl" %}